-Choose Diag’s NIPT - Your Baby’s Health, Your Peace of Mind
+Choose DIAG’s NIPT - Your Baby’s Health, Your Peace of Mind

 • Shield IconScreen for 100+ chromosomal abnormalities like Down, Edwards, Patau syndromes & more